GizmoDevelopment/gizmo-api/README.md

             "id": "The user's ID",
             "uid": "The user's username",
             "rank": "The user's rank",
-            "avatar": "URL to the user's avatar",
-            "about": "The user's About Me text",
+            "avatar": "URL to the user's avatar image", "header": "URL to the user's header image", "about": "The user's About Me text",
             "created": "The user's join date (seconds since epoch in UTC)" }